 Making your own Halloween decorations can help save money, engage your loved ones, and remove any fear they may have of them.
-You could even start a convey belt of creating decorations where a person takes control of one part of it, like drawing out the shapes, cutting the card, colouring in etc.
+You could even start a conveyor belt of creating decorations where one person takes control of making part of it – like drawing out the shapes, cutting the card, colouring in etc.

 4. Halloween Art

-Prepare arts and crafts for Halloween, like pipe stick figures or paintings of pumpkins, using autumn leaves as stencils or creating a collage etc. These can all help those with dementia, seniors, and the elderly activate their brains, help with hand and eye coordination and connect with tactile materials.
+I know my mother enjoy arts and crafts, we can extend that to Halloween themed crafts like pipe stick figures or paintings of pumpkins, using autumn leaves as stencils or creating a collage etc. These can all help those with dementia, seniors, and the elderly activate their brains, help with hand and eye coordination and connect with tactile materials.

-It can help those with various forms of dementia like Alzheimer’s, so why not try getting the paints out, glitter, and tactile materials to make your own Halloween posters working together, having fun and making a mess?
-Or simply print off free Halloween colouring pages to colour in together.
+Why not try getting the paints out, glitter, and tactile materials to make your own Halloween posters together.
+Or you can simply print off free Halloween colouring pages to colour in together.